MarceloSavian/person-crud-serverless/README.md

 ## 🚀 Getting Started

 - Node.js >= 18
-- AWS CLI configured (I suggest you to use [aws-vault](https://github.com/99designs/aws-vault) that already creates all you need in you terminal
+- AWS CLI configured (I suggest you to use [aws-vault](https://github.com/99designs/aws-vault) which sets everything up in your terminal)

 ## Running Locally

 **IMPORTANT**
-This project is currently designed to be under marcelosavian.com domain, if you don't want to have a domain configured and generate a random URL you can comment out the whole domain section from line 8 and 12 of /infra/api.ts
+This project is currently designed to be under `marcelosavian.com` domain, if you don't want to have a domain configured and generate a random URL you can comment out the whole domain section in `/infra/api.ts` (lines 8 to 12).

-Once you have all setup you should first run:
+After setup, install dependencies:

 ```
 npm install
 ```

-After that you can run:
+Then start the development server:

 ```
 npm run dev